mvysny/karibu-dsl/karibu-dsl-v10/README.md

 }
 ```

+Please see the [Creating UIs](https://www.vaadinonkotlin.eu/creating_ui-v10.html) tutorial
+for more information.

+For technical explanation on how this works, please read the [Using DSL to write structured UI code](https://mvysny.github.io/Using-DSL-to-write-structured-UI-code/)
+article.

 ### VerticalLayout / HorizontalLayout

 Vaadin 8 layouting used to depend extensively on the usage of `VerticalLayout` and `HorizontalLayout`.
 However, the layouting